 Our Association works in close collaboration with South East Local Land Services (SELLS), Bega Valley Shire Council, National Parks, Dairy industry groups, farmer groups and Aboriginal Land Councils.
-Annual financial turnover for the FSCLA now exceeds $250,000 with significant funding from the Federal Government’s Environmental Trust and the South East Local Land Services.
-We currently employ a Landcare Coordinator, Farmers’ Network Coordinator and a Seedbank Project Officer.
+Annual financial turnover for the FSCLA now exceeds $250,000 with significant funding from the State, Federal and Local Government’s as well as the South East Local Land Services.
+We currently employ 4 staff: Landcare/CMN Coordinator, Project Manager, Bushconnect coordinator and a Coastal Weeds Coordinator; in addition we also contract 2 staff to deliver our native seedbank project.
 Our staff’s experience and knowledge covers a wide range of landcare issues, so we are available for advice and support on grant access, conducting on-ground works, native revegetation and propagation, weed control, group governance and more……

 As an ‘umbrella organisation’ the FSCLA provides assistance to its’ members in the form of project management, grant development and group governance, as well as offering training forums, safety inductions and field days.

 Membership is free.
 You will receive invitations about upcoming events and information on grant opportunities.